maxvogt12/ReWOO_agent_for_PM/README.md

-# Master-Thesis
+# Paper repository
 Repo for development of a prototype for implementing LLMs into PM4PY.
 As the practical side of my master thesis for the MSc 'ICT in Business' at Leiden University in 2024.
-This repo is in active development and contains both working and archived files.
-So this is not just a working prototype but also a process tracker.
-This is a private repository, due to the fact that it contains API keys which can be coupled to payment information.
+This repo was made as a copy of the active repo, to allow readers of the paper that we wrote about my thesis project to see the prototype and the results of the experiments

 ## Concept
 Researching if LLMs can supplement domain knowledge (about the sector, organization, process, etc.) into process mining tools and whether this offers additional value compared to the current status of these tools.
 The system is a multi-level agent, based on GPT-4 Turbo and GPT-3.5 Turbo.